yjg30737/pyqt-tab-widget/README.md

 # pyqt-common-tab-widget
 PyQt ```QTabWidget``` which is the most common type (if you doubt it, see the 'feature' section).
-This has a lot of common feature such as close tab, close tabs to the left/right, close other tabs and so on.
+This has a lot of common features such as close tab, close tabs to the left/right, close other tabs and so on.

 ## Requirements
 * PyQt5 >= 5.8